Raid on Dover: Revenge

 Thirteen years passed and colonial settlers believed the incident forgotten, when members of the newly formed Wabanaki Confederacy arrived at Dover.
 Citizens expressed concern to Waldron, but he told them to "go and plant your pumpkins, and he would take care of the Indians."

 On June 27, 1689, two native women appeared at each of five garrison houses, asking permission to sleep by the fire, not uncommon in peaceful times.
 All but one house accepted.
 In the dark early hours of the next day, the women unfastened the doors, allowing braves who had concealed themselves to enter.
 The sword-wielding elderly Waldron was cut across his belly with knives, with each warrior saying "I cross out my account."

 Five or six dwelling houses were burned, along with the mills.
 Fifty-two colonists, a full quarter of the entire population, were captured or slain.

 Aftermath

 Captives included Waldron's seven-year-old grandchild Sarah Gerrish, daughter of Elizabeth and John Gerrish.
 These were the first recorded English captives that natives abducted and sold in Quebec.

+One of the homes that survived the raid was the Heard garrison.
+At 73 years old, William Wentworth held the door shut by bracing it with his body.
+He was progenitor of the New Hampshire Wentworth dynasty.
+His great-grandson was Governor Benning Wentworth.

 In the following month Pemaquid, Maine, met a similar fate.
 John Gyles was taken prisoner at Pemaquid and brought back to Dover, where he reported being in the company of captives taken in the earlier Dover raid.

+This was the first raid of many in Seacoast Region that comprised the New Hampshire theater of King William's War.
+It marked the beginning of what Cotton Mather called the Mournful Decade.